PMO-HE/X-ray_data_101/0.Software/Installation.md

    X11 version and Linux: decompress the tarball and move them to the directory which is defined in your $PATH environment variable.

    Mac OS dmg and Windows exe: just double-click it to install.

+   DS9 is also provided by most software repository, e.g. apt and homebrew.

 3. **CIAO** (**Chandra Interactive Analysis of Observations**)